2012 Washington Referendum 74: Support and opposition

-Statements for and against the bill are available online as part of the official online voter's guide for the referendum.
+Statements for and against the bill were available online as part of the official online voter's guide for the referendum.
 Per Section 42.17A on "campaign disclosure and contribution", the Washington state Public Disclosure Commission posted campaign information online, including information for referendums and initiatives, showing seven groups registered for approval of the bill and one against.
 Of these, Washington United for Marriage (WUM) and Preserve Marriage Washington were the most active, for and against the bill, respectively.

 WUM lists "a coalition of more than 500 organizations and businesses" on its website.
-Amazon's Jeff Bezos and his then-wife pledged $2.5 million to support the same-sex marriage law.
+Amazon's Jeff Bezos and his then-wife Mackenzie Scott pledged $2.5 million to support the same-sex marriage law.
 Steve Ballmer of Microsoft and co-founder Bill Gates each donated $100,000 to the campaign in support as well.
 Starbucks, Nike, Inc., REI, Alcoa, Expedia, Inc., T-Mobile, Nordstrom, the Seattle Metropolitan Chamber of Commerce, and dozens of other businesses also supported the bill.
 United States President Barack Obama encouraged support as well.

 Opposition to the bill was coordinated largely by the National Organization for Marriage (NOM) and the Roman Catholic Archdiocese of Seattle, which encouraged support for rejecting the bill among all parishes.
 Parishes planned "in-pew donations as part of what it is calling Preserve Marriage month" and NOM was expected to bring in additional money from outside the state.

 Several newspapers in Washington state supported the bill, with the Seattle Times also launching an interactive social media campaign to encourage readers to support the bill publicly.
 Other endorsements included the Tacoma News-Tribune, Spokane's The Spokesman-Review, Vancouver's The Columbian, Yakima Herald-Republic, Tri-City Herald, Everett's The Herald, The Olympian, The Wenatchee World, and the Walla Walla Union-Bulletin.